dotnet/coreclr/Documentation/building/windows-test-instructions.md

 Note: build-test.cmd or build.cmd skipnative needs to be run at least once

-* Native Test: Build the generated Visual Studio solution or makefile corresponding to Test cmake file.
+* Native Test: Build the generated Visual Studio solution or make file corresponding to Test cmake file.

 * Managed Test: You can invoke msbuild on the project directly from Visual Studio Command Prompt.